Lawrence Photographic

 Last Updated

-For my street photography (since 2013) I have been mainly using a digital Fujifilm X100S compact camera with its 23mm fixed lens.
+For my Street Photography (since 2013) I have been mainly using a digital Fujifilm X100S compact camera with its 23mm fixed lens.
 It is an incredible camera even although it has been superseded by other Fujifilm models with the latest being the (2020) Fujifilm X100V.
 It offers a reasonably wide field of view at 35mm but I can crop in, using computer software on my computer and simulate a zoom of around 75mm which is ideal and yet retains decent image quality.
 I tend to shoot RAW images, the equivalent of 35mm film negatives and post process/develop them in Adobe Lightroom.

 I have used all sorts of lenses for street photography; from 24mm all the way up to 600mm fields of view and fitted to compact and huge DSLRs but strangely enough, it was a 58mm Helios manual focus lens fitted to a Zenit 35mm full frame film camera, that delivered the most satisfaction.
 These days I am pretty ruthless in deleting digital images so shooting RAW digital files is less of a hassle, as there are very few to post process in Lightroom.